ActivityWatch/aw-server-rust/README.md

 A reimplementation of aw-server in Rust

 Primary features missing:
-- Most transforms for query2 to be useful
 - Config
+- Save DB in proper location (appdirs)
-- Import/Export HTTP api
+- Import HTTP api
 - CORS

 Caveats:
-- Lots of refactoring is needed, code is far from good looking (especially query code)
+- Some refactoring is needed
 - Lots of TODO and FIXME comments

 Bugs:
 - Memory leak during import? (wtf rust?)

-Features missing compared to aw-server python and won't be reimplemented:
+Features missing compared to aw-server python:
 - Swagger support

+### How to compile

+cargo build --release

+### How to run

+Install rust nightly and run

+cargo run